THE BIG MUFF π - A HISTORY OF ALL VERSIONS - Part 1

 V6 reverse logo Big MuffV6 reverse logo Big MuffV6 reverse logo Big MuffV6 reverse logo Big Muff

 Shown above - A pristine red/white on black "reverse logo" V6 with EH3034 TCI-A4H 94HB board, 2N5088 transistors, and 1981 pots.
 One odd feature of this particular example is that it includes the rubber skid pad that was only found on Big Muffs circa 1969-1975.
-All other V6 Big Muffs I have seen use the four rubber feet common to all Big Muffs since version 3
+All other V6 Big Muffs I have seen use the four rubber feet common to all Big Muffs since version 3.
+The schematic is basically the same for all V6 Big Muffs.

 1981 Muff guts